and-ca/app-ninja-kit/CONTRIBUTING.md

 4. **Submit a Pull Request (PR)**
    Once your work is complete, submit a PR from your branch.
 PRs will be reviewed by the contributor leaders.
 Make sure the PR contains all the necessary information and passes all required checks.

-5. **Road Map Compliance**
-   We are focused on achieving our project goals, so only features or fixes related to the current [Road Map](./ROADMAP.md) will be accepted.
-Please review the Road Map before starting a new feature to ensure your contribution aligns with the project’s goals.

 ## Becoming a Contributor Leader

 Our project values meritocracy.
 To become a **Contributor Leader**, you must consistently demonstrate: